morleym/furtive-handbook/docs/format-round-robin.md

   * Who is expected to advance out of the group?
 Who is expected to be eliminated?
 * If a competitor is already eliminated from contention for the next stage in a multi-stage tournament, then their late round-robin matches may not be suitable for broadcast
   * No one wants to see competitors sandbagging/not trying their hardest.
 Unless they do!
+* Look for developing stories in the standings for each round.
+  * Who is vying for 1st place, or is on the cutoff for advancing out of the round-robin stage?
+Watch *their* matches.
 * Tiebreakers may take some time to sort out.
 Consider how you will communicate scenarios and tiebreakers to an audience, and work with Comp Ops for how & when they will be determined

 #### Scheduling